How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 What to do if you can't type the at symbol?

-You may encounter problems typing @ if there is a language mismatch, if your keyboard is damaged, or if the layout doesn't match what you see physically.
-Some simple solutions you can try:
+You might encounter problems typing the @ symbol if there's a language mismatch, if your keyboard is damaged, or if the layout doesn't match what you see physically.
+Here are some simple solutions you can try:

 • Check the language settings on your operating system (Windows: Settings > Time & Language > Language & Region; macOS: System Preferences > Keyboard > Input Sources).